 Meat lovers are bound to fall for Teixeira’s decadent beef and pork chops – the special family recipe incorporates punchy spices and buttery goodness in generous helpings.
-With unbeatable prices and rich fillings, the winning combination comes alive in the in-house special chicken fry and cutlets.
+With unbeatable prices and rich fillings, the local favourites are the in-house special chicken fry and cutlets.

 Location: Halarnakar Vastu Hermitage, Ilhas, Ribandar

 A worthy competitor to Mumbai’s staple snack, Sandeep’s Vada Pavs are world-famous for their delectable Goan street food.
 Served with a cold glass of lemon soda, the Vada Pavs here are smothered in spices and cheese and toasted inside a soft bun.
 The special chutney adds a Goan twist to the meal.